-About UsMeet the staff of Companion Animal Clinic, and learn more about how we serve Blacksburg, Virginia.
+About Companion Animal Clinic - Blacksburg, VirginiaMeet the staff of Companion Animal Clinic, and learn more about how we serve Blacksburg, Virginia.

 Companion Animal Clinic has served the Blacksburg community since 1974.
 Our founder, Dr. Jim Shuler, graduated from Virginia Tech with a degree in Animal Husbandry in 1966.
 Originally located on Landsdowne Street, and subsequently South Main, the practice has been at 201 South Hill Drive since 1997.
 With accreditation from the American Animal Hospital Association, our facilities and services meet a standard of quality matched by fewer than 15 percent of veterinary practices in the US or Canada.

-Most of our clients are cats and dogs, but we also see birds, hamsters, guinea pigs, rabbits, chickens, a variety of reptiles, plus the occasional fish, goat, or marmoset.
+Most of our clients are cats and dogs, but we also see hamsters, guinea pigs, rabbits, chickens, and the occasional fish, goat, or marmoset.
 As a full-service clinic, we offer checkups, vaccines, surgery, and dental care.
-We also provide specialty medical care, such as laser therapy and acupuncture—holistic tools proven to help reduce pain and decrease recovery time for post-op pets.
 Our hospital is spacious, with four exam rooms, a complete in-house laboratory, and pharmacy.
 We have separate suites for surgery, dental exams, and radiology.
 Animals in need of longer-term observation, or boarding, stay in our expansive kennel—which includes three indoor runs so large animals get exercise.

 Companion Animal Clinic is active in the Blacksburg community.
-We are the primary veterinarian for two local shelters: Montgomery County Animal Care and Adoption Center; and, Crazy Cat Lady Animal Rescue.
+We are the primary veterinarian for a local shelter, Montgomery County Animal Care and Adoption Center.
 We regularly host veterinary students as interns from Virginia Tech, and have even hired quite a few!
-You can also spot Companion Animal Clinic at community events such as Blacksburg’s annual Festival of the Dog, and its Winter Lights holiday festival.

 Dr. Matt McCormick has been with Companion Animal Clinic since 1989—he joined just a year after receiving his DVM from Virginia Maryland Regional College of Veterinary Medicine.
-An accomplished local veterinarian, he was the past president of both the Southwest Virginia Veterinary Medical Association and Mid-Atlantic Association of Avian Veterinarians and a member of the Association of Exotic Mammal Veterinarians.
-He has also been a guest lecturer on exotic animal medicine at his alma mater, where he mentors veterinary students.
+An accomplished local veterinarian, he was the past president of both the Southwest Virginia Veterinary Medical Association and Mid-Atlantic Association of Avian Veterinarians, a member of the AVMA and the Association of Exotic Mammal Veterinarians.
+Dr. McCormick’s experience also includes being a participant in the Golden Retriever Lifetime Study and a member of the Honey Bee Veterinary Consortium.

-Dr. McCormick’s favorite animals to work with are bunnies, cats, and rats (yes, rats!).
+Dr. McCormick’s favorite animals to work with are bunnies, cats, chickens, ducks and rats (yes, rats!).
 He especially loves to caring for kittens and other tiny creatures.
+His specialties include small mammal medicine and surgery; chicken and duck medicine and teaching.

 When not at work, he likes to make gourmet desserts (Dr. McCormick has a weakness for chocolate).
-He also enjoys running, woodcarving, and making wooden puzzles.
+He also enjoys hiking, reading and woodworking.
 He and his wife Liz have one daughter, who helps care for all the critters he brings home.
-Speaking of critters: The McCormick family cares for a dog, six cats, three fish, a hamster, and several hives of honey bees.
-Sadly, he has recently come to terms with the fact that his menagerie will never include a pet cheetah.
-Finally, if this veterinarian pursuits hadn’t worked out, he would have taken up a career a time-traveling paleontologist, so he could study dinosaurs in person.
+Speaking of critters: The McCormick family cares for a small zoo including cats (Baxter, Luci, Jasper, Princess Butterface, Flerken), two dogs (Aladar and Finnick), two adult guinea pigs (Winnie and Speckles) a blind hamster (Henry), three elder rats, a house chicken (Karhen), a duck (Pip) and bee hives!

 Vanessa Mitchell, DVM

-Dr. Vanessa Mitchell is a graduate of Ross University School of Veterinary Medicine.
-Originally from Boston, she received her Doctor of Veterinary Medicine at the Virginia Maryland College of Veterinary Medicine in 2011.
-She joined Companion Animal Clinic in 2015.
-She lives in Christiansburg with her husband James and her son Weston.
-They have 3 cats (Pippa, Ella, and Baxter), and 2 dogs (Riley and Tara).
+Dr. Mitchell lives in Christiansburg with her husband James and her two children.
+They have two cats (Ella and Baxter) two dogs (Clive the Boxer and Edgar the Boston Terrier) and a guinea pig named Cheeto.
 You can find her in surgery singing loudly to pop music from the 90s and early 2000s, but her absolute favorite is Adele.

 Melanie Walters, DVM